-- Design: Your CTA may need text adjustment, and/or image adjustments
+Design: Your CTA may need text adjustments and/or image adjustments

-- The Lead form: Specialty and standard forms are available, each of which have settings available for the form fields, social buttons, and button styling
+The Lead Form: Specialty and standard forms are available.
+Each Form has settings available for the fields, social buttons, and button styling

 As you click on the edit CTA button, the AgentFire Editor will open.

-As you enter the AgenFire Editor, you will notice there are 3 tabs on the left side: Design, Settings, Lead Form.
-Lets cover each tab and their options.
+As you enter the AgentFire Editor, you will notice up to 4 icons on the top left side: Design, Settings, Lead Form and Target.
+Let's cover each tab and their options.

-Your CTA will have editable features, which include settings like an adjustable title, choosing between image or 3D book, font sizes, colors and more.
+Your CTA will have editable features, which include settings like an adjustable title, images, font sizes, colors and more.
 Adjust these as needed to your preferences.

 Choose how this CTA will be triggered on the page.

-- Show on scroll: Show after the page is scrolled this % of the way down the page (enter the value to the Conditions Value tab example: 50 is 50%)
+Show on scroll position: Show after the page is scrolled this % of the way down the page (enter the value to the Conditions Value tab example: 50 is 50%)

 Decide how this CTA will appear on the page.
 You may select from fade in, or slide in options.